Tosin-JD/exam_hall_system/README.md

 ## Requirements
 To run this project, you need the following:

+Windows 10 or higher Operating System, or Linux Operating System that runs python 3.8 or above
 Python 3.7+ installed on your system.
 Django 4.0.0 or a more latest version.